coletted1/DS-4002-Project-3/README.md

 └── README.md
 ```

-- **DATA/**: Contains the various CSV files used throughout the project, including the initial, cleaned, and differenced datasets.
+- **DATA/**: Contains the various image files used throughout the project, including the images sorted based on fruit type, and on a predetermined freshness level.
 - **OUTPUT/**:
+  - **Exploratory/**: Contains exploratory plots for each of the fruits based on color intensity from the fresh and spoiled fruits for initial data trends.

 - **SCRIPTS/**: Python scripts used in the project:
+  - **1-ExploratoryPlot.py**: Generates exploratory vizualzations for data insights.

 ## Section 3 - Instructions for reproducing results